Aron-HD/Award-file-handler/README.md

 #### *compile_papers.py*
 After papers have come back from editors, this uses the csv files created by 'compile_csvs.py' to do two things:

-1. copy the edited versions of the shortlisted papers from the relevant folders in the drive (something like '/Returned papers & abstracts')
+1. match and copy the edited versions of the shortlisted papers from the relevant folders in the drive (something like '/Returned papers & abstracts')
 2. grab the shortlisted pdfs from the pdfs sent to judging groups in the first round and copy them to a '/pdfs' folder

 Currently it copies the files to avoid them being sent to a location that doesn't exist, but as I become more confident in the reliability of the script it will move them (using shutil module) instead.